 Roll up a towel or small blanket and place it behind their backs while they are on their side.
 Give your baby some fun toys to play with while in this position.

 Give your baby equal time on their back, left side, right side and tummy

 Allowing your baby to tuck his knees to his chest and kicking something above his hips helps strengthen his core muscles which he will use when rolling.

 We can’t say it enough!
-Plenty of tummy time will allow your baby to strengthen his neck and back muscles necessary for arching against gravity - a mini-milestone that leads to rolling.
+Plenty of tummy time will allow your baby to strengthen his neck and back muscles necessary for moving against gravity - a mini-milestone that leads to rolling.
 Tummy time also allows your baby to push up on his arms which makes it easier to roll.
-If your baby still hates tummy time with a passion, check out our blog on tummy time ideas your baby won’t hate.